earkevin11/RBAC-vs-Azure-AD-Roles/README.md

 <p/>

-Pick and assign the reader role (Subscription level)
+Pick and assign the <strong> <em> reader role </em> </strong> (Subscription level)

-- Since User A was assigned the reader role, it can only read the resource and cannot make changes to the resource or add a role assignment.
+- Since User A was assigned the reader role at the Subscription level, it can only read the resources and cannot make changes to the resource or add a role assignment. <br/>
+- The role will also apply to the resource groups and the resources within the subscription.
+- <strong> <em> Remember that permissions can be inherited and are limited by scope. </em> </strong>

 <p align="center">